janmax/Hallgrim/README.md

 }
 ```

-It is not possible to copy code by default, but `_copy` can be appended to the
+By default it is not possible to copy code, but `_copy` can be appended to the
 language's name if copyable code is desired.

     ```java_copy